The English Adjective

 Adjectives occur before nouns, modifying them, and have

-attributive function, when it comes after a verb it plays a predicative function:
+an attributive function, when they come after a verb they play a predicative function:

 The large (attributive) vase is on the table.